philschmid/easyllm/README.md

 # EasyLLM -

 EasyLLM is an open source project that provides helpful tools and methods for working with large language models (LLMs), both open source and closed source.
+Get immediataly started or check out the [documentation](https://philschmid.github.io/easyllm/).

 EasyLLM implements clients that are compatible with OpenAI's Completion API.
 This means you can easily replace `openai.ChatCompletion` with, for example, `huggingface.ChatCompletion`.